M-earnest/Neurocognitive_Psychology/open_lab_notebook/README.md

- # Goals and Achievements of the week
+ # Documentation

+# October 2022
+Thus far, data overview steps and practice exploration has been done.
+This involved downloading the phenotypic .csv file from the NITRC website and looking at what kind of participants we were working with.
+More in depth analysis and issues were documented later on as during and before October 2022, the main focus was conceptualising a research question, looking into previous research and attending seminar sessions.

-# 25.10.2022
+# November 2022
-Check

 # 01.11.2022
-This week I will reorganise and annotate my githup repository to make it more visible.
-I also looked for an atlas that will be used to determine regions of interest.
-I used a paper to determine a good atlas to use based on past research papers into cortical thickness differences in individuals with and without Autism.
+This week I reorganised and annotated my githup repository to make it more manageable.
+I also searched for an atlas that will determine which regions of interest we are assessing.
+I used research papers assessing cortical thickness differnces in individuals with and without ASD to determine which atlas would be good to use.

 # 08.11.2022
-This week I aim to assess the demographic information of my data set - including the number of male and female participants, the average age, and the number of autistic vs. control participants.
-In addition to this I have loaded my atlas in jupyter and loaded the labels for the 150 areas of the Destrieux Atlas.
+This week I assessed the phenotypic information of my data set - including the number of male and female participants, the average age, and the number of autistic vs. control participants.
+In addition to this I have loaded my atlas in jupyter and loaded the labels for the 148 areas of the Destrieux Atlas.

 # 15.11.2022
- This week I loaded my Atlas and established what the 150 labels are for the areas of the Atlas.
-I looked at some demographic data - including how many females and males there are in the sample, and how many of the participants were controls and how many were participants with Autism.
-I read through course content to get an idea of what the next steps will be.

- Next Steps:
+Read through course content to get an idea of what the next steps will be, and listed these to get an overview:
  - establish which brain images to download - aka all the female ppts and some of the male ppts
  - download images, potentially with labels like male-autism, male-control etc.
- - demographics for the dataset downloaded

- -  for preprocessing - merge atlas with the cortical thickness data you have - converting mean area of cortical map on atlas
+ - for preprocessing - merge atlas with the cortical thickness data
- --- Masked Data - nilearn documentation masker
- - for all peopel use a small loop

- - for participants, match the participants - males to females in order to not make it random aka match age, handedness maybe?, comorbidities, brain trauma, medication,
+ - match the participants - males to females to even out the two groups based on age and group
- - manually delete checkpoints, and change git ignore

- - tip: when putting data in to the model ASSURE that its the same reihenfolge as in your dataframe

 # 22.11.2022
-- use pandas to pick people with similar distribution for matching, pattern matching for number of factors or use tools
+- use pandas to carry out pattern matching based on a number ot factors aka. age and group
-- build sub data frames - and check distrbutions via this ASD and control, within these pull people out
-- there are models who can handle this large class difference
-- python regressions and svm - you can put in weight when you have unrepresented groups to input more loss in the function
-- matching with demographic data, is possible need to find syntax
-- females vorverarbeiten since you need all anyway
-- what isnt clear in terms of masker, look through course website
-- meeting times dienstags 9:00
-- where are my problems?
-Going through it on tuesday
+- plot the new distribution of males and females to see whether they are now more even, and look at the matching accuracy

 # 29.11.2022
-- Google searches to figure out how to apply mask to my cortical thickness data
-- worked through with Maren and built a mask, but the mask cannot be applied to the data to transform it
-- Need to figure out why there is an error and how to fix it so the mask can be applied
-- Search through and apply propensity score matching for matched group design
-- If matching and masking works, load files for participants
-- establish demographic data for the sample that will be entered into the model
-- Denisty plot? across regions and across groups
-- propensity matching with tsv file - check if you have to normalise/standardise data
+This week I came across an error while trying to apply and build my mask to my data.
+After attemtping to google how to apply the mask to my brain images, I decided to get in contact with Peer Herholz.
+Since I have now matched the participants and know who will be in each group, I can download the necessary files for only those participants which are matched.
+Phenotypic data can then be reassessed for the new sample.

 # 06.12.2022
-- After seeking help from Peer we established that my brain images and my atlas were in different spaces
-- He was able to find away to resolve this issue with the use of ANTs, which took me a while to download and install as it is quite a tedious process
+After seeking help from Peer we established that my brain images and my atlas were in different spaces which is why they transformations could not be applied.
+He was able to find a way to resolve this issue using a specific bash code to transform our images into the correct space using ANTs.
+This took a very long time to figure out, and it did not work with out hiccups which halted my process for a while.
-- Was able to download ANTs
-- Used a loop instead of psmpy to match participants
-- Goal for this week is to organise jupyter notebook and download the now matched subject ids
-- Also analyse demographic data of the used participants

 # 13.12.2022
-- I organised the majority of the notebook from what i have done so far including comments
-- I have gotten stuck on the download of the whole dataset since there are now new URLs  because of the need for transformations
-- There are files with no filenames, though this doesnt seem to be a problem now since the new URL requires subject IDs as opposed to file IDs
+Since ANTs was not working, I organised the majority of the notebook from what I have done so far, adding commencts of the process along the way.
+I have again gotten stuck on downloading the whole dataset since there are now new URLs because of the need for transformations.
+There are files that have no filenames, which I noticed, but this doesnt seem to be a problem now since the new URL requires subject IDs as opposed to file IDs.
-- This week I need to read some more into machine learning methods such as logistic regression and support vector machine
-- Potentially create and deep learning neural network and have a play around with it

 # 20.12.2022
-- Downloaded all the data, 17 failed downloads so potentially need to rematch some of the participants
-- create a loop to mask all of the data - how to put this in a dataframe??
+Downloaded all the data, 17 failed downloads so there is a potential need to rematch some of the participants, but this will be decided later.
+I created a loop to mask all of the data.
+Before carrying out the loop I rechecked the new sample to assess whether it is too uneven, and whether rematching needs to be done or whether an algorithm can account for this.
-- Plot masked data
-- After downloading the joined_list sample, I now have 17 failed downloads, of which 4 are females and 12 are males.
-Which means that there are 8 females without a matched male.
-Thus I think i have to rematch but I am not quite sure how to.
-- plot on participant
-- work out means for all areas and maybe plot them
-- plot to see how uneven new matched sample
-- if its too imbalanced maybe use balancing algorithm

 # 07.01.2023
-- decided not to rematch the participants but rather use an algorithm that takes this slight mismatch into account
-- created a loop to transform all of the data for future masking
-- however this didnt work as ants failed to execute: the problem being that .bashrc was not being accessed by the syntax, so had to add a path to the ants file - 3 hours
-- transformations all worked, creating 311 new files of transformed data
-- then added the mask to all the data to create a dictionary of 311 arrays including the 148 areas of the atlas
+I decided not to rematch the participants but rather use an algorithm that takes this slight mismatch into account.
+The loop that I created to transform all of the data for future masking didn't work as ANTs failed to execute: the problem being that .bashrc was not being accessed by the syntax, so had to add a path to the ANTs file which took 3 hours.
+After that, the transformations were completed, creating 311 new transformed files.
+The files were then masked to create a dictionary of 311 arrays including the 148 areas of the atlas.
-- next steps: read into logistic regression and SVM
-- potentially plotting the cortical thicknesses??

-# 14.01.2023
-# 21.01.2023
-# 28.01.2023
+# January, February, March
+Due to me starting my Praktikum, I started sporadically working on my Notebook, making small changes here and there without documentation.
+I started of with the logistic regression analysis which took some time as I came across some problems writing the loop.
+After this, I decided to add a section before looking into the actual correlations between the different regions of interest, to see whether there were any patterns and relationships between these regions.
+Next, I was interested in what the results of the logistic regression actually mean, so I plotted two confusion matrices for the two groups and analysed their accuracy using the precision recall f-score and a classification report.
+The last two things that were of importance to me were a grid search and a feature selection method to see whether this would change anything in my model.

-#
+# 18.03.2023
+Some future directions were considered to recommend some aspects that would have been done differently if there had been more time and things that could be added to make a more comprehensive analysis.
+In addition to this I spent more time finalising and writing for my Jupyter Notebook.